You got this.

 4

-Spiritual growth means bypassing your humanity
+Spirituality means bypassing your humanity

+You didn’t come to Earth to escape it.
+Your emotions, your confusion, your weird little spirals—they’re all part of your awakening.
 Your human self isn’t in the way of your divine self.
 It is the way.

 5

-Real transformation happens in big, dramatic moments
+Transformation happens in big, dramatic moments

-In being kind to yourself when you could be cruel.
+Transformation happens in tiny choices, in conscious breaths and in being kind to yourself when you could be cruel.

 6

 Spirit speaks in everyday language.
-It sounds like your own voice when you’re being kind.
+It sounds like your own voice when you’re being gentle.
 You don’t need to channel in full trance to receive guidance—you just need to listen in stillness, or sometimes even in laughter.